← More about keyboards

 }

-The __attribute__((weak)) syntax in cool.c is a GNU extension annotating the callback definition as a weak symbol.
+The __attribute__((weak)) syntax in cool.c is a GNU extension annotating the definition as a weak symbol.
 This allows us to make a default definition of the callback that the user may optionally override by making their own redefinition in keymap.c.

 Callbacks are useful to customize per-key behavior, like Caps Word’s caps_word_press_user() to define which keycodes are word breaking.
 Callbacks can also enable the user to react to feature events, like Caps Word’s caps_word_set_user() to react to when Caps Word turns on or off.